al1sant0s/tsto2rgb/README.md

 <img width="728" height="272" alt="image" src="https://github.com/user-attachments/assets/5b56c92a-511e-498b-a7a6-4201c8f1db6e" />

 These 3 files will be made for each tier (25, 50, 100).
 You can find them under the subdirectories bellow the output directory you specified in the call for the command.
+If menu.png image was also present, icons will be made for the 4 tiers (ipad3, retina, ipad and iphone).
+In the case of this particular example, the assets will be saved under the following subdirectories:

+* 4_70_NewHorizons:
+  * NewHorizonsBuildDecoGame-100/
+  * NewHorizonsBuildDecoGame-50/
+  * NewHorizonsBuildDecoGame-25/
+  * NewHorizonsMenu-ipad3/    (only if menu.png was present)
+  * NewHorizonsMenu-retina/   (only if menu.png was present)
+  * NewHorizonsMenu-ipad/     (only if menu.png was present)
+  * NewHorizonsMenu-iphone/   (only if menu.png was present)

 The image data is located in the rgb and bsv3 files.
 The third file, called generichouse01.xml, is where to configure the building's characteristics.

 > There is one important thing about the last file though.
 You will not edit the xml file under the output subdirectories.
 You will edit the xml file that was created